KTRDeveloper/charity-dao/docs/index.md

 ![Tally charity dao home page](./images/tally_charity_dao_home_page.png)

 ### The Proposal Lifecycle on Tally
 First of all, we need to transfer some Sepolia Ether to the accounts that will be used to interact with the Charity DAO.
 Then we'll need to connect to Tally with each of these accounts and delegate voting powers.
-Delegation allows a token holder to transfer his/her voting power to another user (with the possibility to witdrawn at any time) while keeping the underlying assets.
+Delegation allows a token holder to transfer his/her voting power to another user (with the possibility to withdrawn at any time) while keeping the underlying assets.
 In fact, only delegated tokens can participate in voting and if you wish to vote directly, you will need to delegate your voting power to yourself.
-To delegate voting power on Tally, simply click on the Delegate button on the DAO home page and indicate the acount to which you want to delegate.
+To delegate voting power on Tally, simply click on the Delegate button on the DAO home page and indicate the account to which you want to delegate.

 ![Delegate vote](./images/delegate-your-vote.png)

 Note that to be able to use the voting power for a proposal, it should be delegated before the proposal is active.
 This behavior is enforced to prevent users from changing the outcome of a vote in progress by buying or borrowing additional votes.

 After delegation, we can proceed to the creation of a proposal.